Creating a Dutch Hip Roof

 - You may want to click on the new edge to select it and click the Make Parallel edit button, then click on the wall that the roof plane is resting on to insure the roof plane you just edited is parallel to that wall.

-- Select Tools> Reference Floors> Up One Floor to up to the Attic level.
+- Select Tools> Reference Floors> Up One Floor to go up to the Attic level.

-- In Chief Architect X1 and newer, if your roof planes do not display as part of the Reference Display, select Tools> Display Options to display the Layer Display Options dialog.
+- IIf your roof planes do not display as part of the Reference Display, select Tools> Layer Settings> Display Options to display the Layer Display Options dialog.

 - Click OK to close the dialog box and include roof planes in the Reference Display.